jestjs/jest/README.md

 ### Using parcel

 Jest can be used in projects that use [parcel-bundler](https://parceljs.org/) to manage assets, styles, and compilation similar to webpack.
 Parcel requires zero configuration.
+Refer to the official [docs](https://parceljs.org/getting_started.html) to get started.

 ### Using TypeScript